trezor/trezor-firmware/core/src/apps/cardano/README.md

 #### Credentials

 Shelley addresses are built using credentials - `payment_credential` and `staking_credential`.
 These credentials can either be key hashes or script IDs (hashes).
 The type of the address (and thus also its header) changes based on which credentials are used.
 Addresses with key hashes usually represent accounts owned by single users.
-Addresses with scripts either represent multi-sig (shared) accounts derived from native scripts or they represent Plutus scripts directly.
+Addresses with scripts either represent multi-sig (shared) accounts derived from native scripts or they represent Plutus scripts directly (note that these two cases cannot be distinguished from each other based only on the script hash itself).

 #### Base address